 Reinforcement learning (RL) is widely used for humanoid control, with on-policy methods such as Proximal Policy Optimization (PPO) enabling robust training via large-scale parallel simulation and, in some cases, zero-shot deployment to real robots.
 However, the low sample efficiency of on-policy algorithms limits safe adaptation to new environments.
 Although off-policy RL and model-based RL have shown improved sample efficiency, the gap between large-scale pretraining and efficient finetuning on humanoids still exists.
 In this paper, we find that off-policy Soft Actor-Critic (SAC), with large-batch update and a high Update-To-Data (UTD) ratio, reliably supports large-scale pretraining of humanoid locomotion policies, achieving zero-shot deployment to real robots.
-For adaptation, we demonstrate in simulation that these SAC-pretrained policies can be finetuned in new environments and out-of-distribution tasks using model-based methods.
+For adaptation, we demonstrate that these SAC-pretrained policies can be finetuned in new environments and out-of-distribution tasks using model-based methods.
 Data collection in the new environment executes a deterministic policy while stochastic exploration is instead confined to a physics-informed world model.
 This separation mitigates the risks of random exploration during adaptation while preserving exploratory coverage for improvement.
 Overall, the approach couples the wall-clock efficiency of large-scale simulation during pretraining with the sample efficiency of model-based learning during fine-tuning.

 Please watch the video on: YouTube